thediyblogger/blog/content/blog/how-to-create-keyword-rich-pinterest-board-names.md

 categories = ["Pinterest Tips"] date = "2019-06-18T00:00:00-04:00"
 description = "Are you struggling to improve your reach on Pinterest.
 You have a lot of boards and pin regularly, but not getting the repins.
-Learn my content marketing strategy to creating keyword rich Pinterest Board Names to help your Pinterest Boards rank well on Pinterest. #contentmarketing #pinteresttips #pintereststrategy #socialmediasavvy" draft = true pins = [] title = "How to Create Keyword Rich Pinterest Board Names" [images] name = "" src = ""
+Learn my content marketing strategy to creating keyword rich Pinterest Board Names to help your Pinterest Boards rank well on Pinterest. #contentmarketing #pinteresttips #pintereststrategy #socialmediasavvy" pins = [] title = "How to Create Keyword Rich Pinterest Board Names to Get More Repins" [images] name = "How to make keyword rich board names to get more repins" src = "/uploads/keyword-rich-boardnames.png"

 +++
 Choosing Board names is both an art and a skill.
 Often we as creators think we know what users are searching for, and name our Pinterest boards based on that gut feeling.